stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Is it normal for attempts to open your site, to be met with One more step +capcha test? or a BS speedbump?" by @[TotsTeeter](https://twitter.com/TotsTeeter/status/1061732565185261568)

+"Dear CloudFlare, You've some devs who're good people, but as a company you're ruining the Internet.
+Fuck you." by @[isislovecruft](https://twitter.com/isislovecruft/status/716383968799682560)

+"Before blaming torproject for _your_ censorship—where's your data showing "abusive" traffic from Tor is higher than from non-Tor?" by @[isislovecruft](https://twitter.com/isislovecruft/status/716691471450169344)

+"Oh fuck, for no apparent reason my IP provider gives me an IP that CloudFlare think it's a bot/spam, but I can't renew the IP." by @[EGaaraAE](https://twitter.com/EGaaraAE/status/957916041048358912)

+"yes, they are a real pain in the neck when u use torproject on a daily basis." by @[chgans](https://twitter.com/chgans/status/585339647888269312)

 "One more step Please complete the security check to access...
 I’m gonna blow my brains" by @[ahmMohs](https://twitter.com/ahmMohs/status/1045282363805249536)

 "uh thats gonna b a cmd+w for me" by @[reifitaputs](https://twitter.com/reifitaputs/status/1036555891829403648)